bheimbu/evolutionary_ecology/docs/source/second_week.rst

 **T1_A2**

 .. important::
-  - Download sequences from NCBI with the following accession numbers as separate sequence files in FASTA format.
+  - Download sequences from NCBI with following accession numbers given below as separate sequence files in FASTA format.
   - Remember to change the names of the sequences as follows: Taxon_Gen.fas
   - Read the 'Source Organism' section of the entry and write down the species' names and the major taxonomic group to which they belong (Brachypylina, Desmonomata, Enarthronota, Mixonomata, Palaeosomata, Parhyposomata) in the table next to the respective accession number.

-  You can download the file on DoIT!
-Once you have edited the docx file, upload the finished document.
+  You can download the file containg the accession numbers `here <https://owncloud.gwdg.de/index.php/s/4AgQzz4MhNtuCRf>`_.
+Once you have edited your spreadsheet, upload the finished document `here <https://owncloud.gwdg.de/index.php/s/sMMflDL2wJxGJv2>`_.

 **T1_A3**

 .. important::
   - Draw a phylogenetic tree of the six major groups of Oribatida.
-  - Write the name of the major group on the branch and the species' names at the tip.
+  - Write the names of the major groups on the branches and the species' names at the tips.

-  Take a picture of your drawing and upload it on DoIT.
+  Take a picture of your drawing and upload it on `owncloud <https://owncloud.gwdg.de/index.php/s/OA626D9jAiUfDrP>`_.

 **T1_A4**